 - Moderation challenges.
 No help or support access exists in most of the metaverses.
 Nonfungible token theft, for example, can leave a user without support.

 - Identity.
 Metaverse users' identities can be spoofed, their accounts can get hacked and their avatars can be taken over.
-A common challenge is the identity of the person metaverse users are dealing with is always questionable.
+A common challenge is that the identity of the person metaverse users are dealing with is always questionable.

 - Client vulnerabilities.
 VR and AR headsets are heavy-duty machines with a lot of software and memory.
 They are also ripe targets for malicious and inadvertent hacks.
 Additionally, location spoofing and device manipulation enable perpetrators to take over users' identities and cause havoc after entering the metaverse.

 - Privacy.
-No metaverse regulations exist, and the need for data collection for a truly personalized immersive experience requires privacy invasion.
+As noted, no metaverse regulations exist, and the need for data collection for a truly personalized immersive experience requires privacy invasion.
 Users typically have no knowledge of the level of data they are providing, however.
 And, unlike GDPR and other regulations, which have regional sovereignty requirements, virtual experiences have no borders, and therefore, ensuring privacy is at the mercy of the platform owner and the property owners.

 Unique VR and AR security challenges